 The Honors Major

-Students who have excelled in the major may choose to pursue an honors degree, which features two focused seminar courses in advanced topics.
-The first seminar, HE503, pursues an interdisciplinary approach to a topic in literature and the arts; the second, HE504, offers specialized study of a particular literary figure, period, or problem.
+Students who have excelled in the major may choose to pursue an honors degree.
+A benefit of pursuing the honors major is the opportunity to participate in a tightknit community of motivated, curious students who take a series of classes together.
+In particular, the program features two focused seminar courses in advanced topics.
+The first seminar, HE503, takes an interdisciplinary approach to a topic in literature and the arts; the second, HE504, offers specialized study of a particular literary figure, period, or problem.
 Recent examples include:

 - Contemporary Asian-American Literature